linkedin/iris/docs/source/quickstart.rst

 Defining terms:
 ---------------

-“Role” and “Target” determine the recipient of the message.
-Here, our role is “User”, and our target is “Demo”, meaning that we’re sending a message to the demo user.
-Other roles allow for dynamic definitions in escalation plans; for example, the “Oncall-Primary” role allows Iris to look up the on-call engineer for a target team when escalating.
+"Role" and "Target" determine the recipient of the message.
+Here, our role is "User", and our target is "Demo", meaning that we’re sending a message to the demo user.
+Other roles allow for dynamic definitions in escalation plans; for example, the "Oncall-Primary" role allows Iris to look up the on-call engineer for a target team when escalating.
 For now, we’ll just focus on user, which is the simplest role.

-“Priority” determines the importance of the message.
+"Priority" determines the importance of the message.
 Users can map different priorities to different contact modes.
-For example, user A might decide to map “medium” messages to SMS, while user B might map medium to emails instead.
+For example, user A might decide to map "medium" messages to SMS, while user B might map medium to emails instead.
 By default, this mapping is: Low: email
 Medium: email High: sms Urgent: call

-“Wait” determines how many minutes to wait after sending a message before proceeding to the next one.
-“Count” determines how many times the message will be repeated before moving on.
+"Wait" determines how many minutes to wait after sending a message before proceeding to the next one.
+"Count" determines how many times the message will be repeated before moving on.

-“Template” defines the template used to generate message content.
+"Template" defines the template used to generate message content.
 Iris allows you to customize message content using this template definition.
 To generate the message, Iris will render the template with the incident context and pass along the resulting content.

-Finally, “Optional” allows messages to fail without raising an alert.
+Finally, "Optional" allows messages to fail without raising an alert.
 Otherwise, if Optional is false, a message that cannot be delivered will result in an alerting message sent to the plan creator.
 Setting this to true can be useful for (role, target) combinations that may not always